SCLeoX/lets-go-electrons/README.md

 A mini game used in an electrochemistry presentation.

 # Warning
-This game may contain a security vulnerabilities (ACE on server/XSS).
+This game may contain security vulnerabilities (ACE on server/XSS).
 Use at your own risk.
 Also, please never run this game with people who really understand JavaScript.
 It is possible to control the entire game state from one client.

 ![](https://image.ibb.co/moLMDy/2018_05_17_02_43_53.gif)